Revision Date: 26 September 2014

 University records may be destroyed when the following criteria are met:

-Notification that the record is currently identified as part of any records or group of records that are subject to current, planned, or possible actions requiring their review has not been received.
+Notification that the record is currently identified as part of any records or group of records that are subject to current, planned or possible actions requiring their review, e.g. open records request or litigation hold, has not NOT been received, or official notification has been received indicating that a litigation hold on the records has been lifted.

-Types of holds on retention include litigation (the records may be on "litigation hold"), claim, negotiation, audit, open records request, and administrative review.
-For more information regarding litigation holds contact the Information Security Officer at email@example.com or call 817-272-5487.
+Types of holds on records include litigation (the records may be on "litigation hold"), claim, negotiation, audit, open records request, and administrative review.
+For more information regarding litigation holds on email and other electronic records, contact the Information Security Officer at firstname.lastname@example.org or call 817-272-5487.

 Destruction should be placed on hold until notification has been received that all reviews, appeals, issue resolution, etc. have been officially completed.